-Furthermore, the organization is able to showcase fair dealings with external stakeholders like suppliers, distributors, etc. Fairness establishes the moral standards that allow the organization to make decisions that affect others.
+Furthermore, the organization can showcase fair dealings with external stakeholders like suppliers, distributors, etc. Fairness establishes the moral standards that allow the organization to make decisions that affect others.

-When an organization is engaging in business they deal with a large number of human beings.
+When an organization is engaged in business, it deals with a large number of human beings.
 Any organization needs to be flexible to understand both customer’s and employees’ issues and struggles.

 The company needs to show empathy towards its stakeholders.
 They should also help them find solutions to their issues.

 Showing a sense of caring will motivate employees to contribute better to the organization.
-It will positively affect the way in which internal and external stakeholders see the business as well.
+It will positively affect how internal and external stakeholders see the business as well.